Icinga/icinga-powershell-framework/doc/installation/02-Manual-Installation.md

 In order to be able to run the module on certain Windows Hosts, it might be required to either update the execution policies and/or unblock the module script files.

-The prefered way is to simply unblock the script files, allowing them to be executed on the system.
+The preferred way is to simply unblock the script files, allowing them to be executed on the system.
 This can be done by running a PowerShell instance as **Administrator** and enter the following command (we assume the module is installed at `C:\Program Files\WindowsPowershell\Modules\icinga-powershell-framework`.
 If not, please modify the command with the correct location)

 ```powershell
 Get-ChildItem -Path 'C:\Program Files\WindowsPowershell\Modules\icinga-powershell-framework' -Recurse | Unblock-File